Marcus-Adair/reformco_coding_challenge/README.md

 ### Future Work

-- Optimize for mobile & different browsers, register colors as vars instead of hardcoding hex colors, smoother transitions/better centering for CardScroller ( adjust ease values and more to make look like video more?), integrate more fonts that just 'soehne-buch.woff2', and more.
+- Optimize for mobile & different browsers, register colors as vars instead of hardcoding hex colors, smoother transitions/better centering for CardScroller (adjust ease values and more to make look like video more?), integrate more fonts besides just 'soehne-buch.woff2', and more.

 ## Setup